ITI-THM/ros2_surface_scanner/README.md

-# A lasertriangulation  sensor with ROS2
+# A laser triangulation  sensor with ROS2

 **Author:** Tristan Elias Wolfram